 Solutions, properties of solutions and applications for first order, first degree and for linear equations of arbitrary order; higher order and higher degree equations; simultaneous linear differential equations; series solutions; Homogeneous and non-homogeneous solutions; Laplace transformations.
 Prerequisites: MATH 221 and Corequisite MATH 222.
-Offered in odd Fall.
+Offered every other Fall.

-MATH 303 Introduction into Higher Mathematics
+Introduction into Higher Mathematics MATH 303

 A rigorous treatment of elements of logic and set theory including propositional calculus (statements, connectives, conditionals, negation), quantifiers, sets and operations on sets, mappings, equivalence relations, mathematical induction.
 Students are expected to work in an abstract setting using precise definitions and formal proofs.
 Prerequisites: MATH 121 or permission of instructor.
-Offered in odd Fall.
+Offered every other Fall.